What Are the Signs of Damaged Lintels?

 RestoreWorks

-Apart from cracks, rusting lintels can also pose a serious threat to your building's safety and stability.
-As moisture seeps into the masonry or concrete surrounding the lintel, the metal can begin to rust and weaken.
-Weakening of the metal can lead to bowing or sagging of the wall above the lintel, as well as other damage.
+Apart from visible cracks, rusting lintels pose a threat to your building's safety and stability.
+As moisture seeps into the masonry or concrete surrounding the lintel, the metal may begin to corrode and lose strength.
+When lintel failure cracks develop or cracks appear in the surrounding structure, it’s often one of the first warning signs that the lintel is no longer able to support the weight above.
+Over time, this weakening can lead to bowing, sagging, or more severe signs of lintel failure.

 What Are the Signs of a Failing Lintel?